On Thursday 17 June 2021, your locomotive passed a major milestone in its restoration.

 “We are well on the way to seeing our engine steaming again!

-Author and Pictures by Ian Crowder
+Author and Picture and Video by Ian Crowder